eyobofficial/ETF-Analyzer/README.md

 # Your Google App password (Warning: Do not use your main password.
 Create a Google App instead)
 GOOGLE_APP_PASSWORD=
 ```
 5. Run your script using the Click command line utility.
-For example, to retrieve the [VOO] ETF market data for the previous trading day.
+For example, to retrieve the [VOO] ETF market data for the previous trading day and send the report to `targetemail@example.com`, run the following:
 ```sh
 cd ./src